bagusmr/Investigate-Business-Hotel-Using-Data-Visualization/README.md

 # Investigate-Business-Hotel-Using-Data-Visualization
 It is very important for a company to always analyze its business performance.
-On this occasion, I will further explore the business in the hospitality sector.
-My focus is to find out how the customers behave in hotel reservations, and their relationship to the cancellation rate of the reservations.
-The results of the insights I find will be presented in the form of visualization to make it easier to understand and more persuasive.
+This repository represents my analysis of hotel business dataset.
+The purpose of this project is to analyze customer behaviors in hotel business such as average number of reservation made each month and cancellation rates based on various factors.
+## Tools
+Programming language: Python
+Notebook: Jupyter Lab
+Libraries: Pandas, NumPy
+Visualization: Matplotlib, Seaborn